department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/cpaa-research-findings.md

  > "I can’t actually click anywhere.
 But I would click out and try to find it in one of the search tool boxes..."

-**3. Users expect to see their benefit information on their profile.**
+**4. Users expect to see their benefit information on their profile.**
 All users mentioned that they would expect to see benefit information in their profile.
 Some mentioned they would expect to see it in their 'Personal and contact information', some expected it to be it's own page within the profile.
 There was a range of things mentioned, including the following:
 - Education options
+- Current disability
-- Disability
+- Disability rating
+- Permanent vs Temporary
-- Benefit Rating/entitlement (?)
+- Benefit entitlement
 - Percentage Used
 - Current treatments
+- Types of discharge (honorable/dishonorable etc.)
 > "The only other thing I would say is possibility benefit information.
 And again, that might include education options, your disability stuff I don’t know, or go to a menu that link to those things.
 If I was coming to this and scrolling through it would be nice to have it all in one spot."

 > "The only other thing I would add is what types of discharge, honorable/dishonorable because it does effect what type of VA benefits you get."

 > "Maybe in addition to the direct deposit and the connect apps and the personal information if there was something like benefits you are currently using, currently receiving...benefits you are currently using.
 Because chances are if I am logging on to VA.gov, it has to do with one of the benefits I am using."

-**4. Users were unsure what email address was represented in the Personal and Contact Information section (contact vs log-in).**
+**5. Users were unsure what email address was represented in the Personal and Contact Information section (contact vs log-in).**
 All participants expected the email address shown in 'Personal and contact information' represented the email address used to log-in.
 Participants didn't notice the 'more information' drop down, and even after reading the 'More Information' content, there was confusion about updating the contact email vs the log-in email.
 Users also expected log-in information to live in Account security.

 > "I just didn’t notice it.
 But I would imagine that changing your email address would change your DS and ID."